F A Q

 - Cash contributions to Council and other Statutory Authorities for Infrastructure charges.
 These Infrastructure charges vary depending on the particular Local Authority in which the Subdivision is meant to be carried out.
 Infrastructure charges may be applied to a Subdivision for items including roads, parks and open space, community facilities, sewer, water supply, stormwater infrastructure, footpaths and kerb and channel.
 Should all these infrastructure charges apply it is not unusual to pay Council and other statutory authorities tens of thousands of dollars, depending on the job.

-- The other component of costs for Subdivision relate to construction of all the physical items that make up the subdivision, e.g., roads and driveways, sewer and stormwater, electricity and telecommunications connections, etc. Baird & Hayes consult with all the relevant professionals involved in providing the information and designs for your Subdivision, such as, Town Planners, Surveyors, Architects and Engineers.
+- The other component of costs for Subdivision relate to physical construction of all the items that make up the subdivision, e.g., roads and driveways, sewer and stormwater, electricity and telecommunications connections, etc. Baird & Hayes consult with all the relevant professionals involved in providing the information and designs for your Subdivision, such as, Planners, Surveyors, Architects and Engineers.

 For our Fees and Services please click here.